gbroiles/vt-utils/README.md

 A simple command line wrapper for the VirusTotal API.

 Prior to use, the environment variable VTAPI must be set to your VirusTotal API key.
+Register at https://www.virustotal.com/gui/join-us if you do not have an API key.

 For example: place `export VTAPI="blahblahblah"` in .bashrc